datacarpentry/r-raster-vector-geospatial/_posts/R/dc-spatial-raster/2016-01-07-SR07-Extract-NDVI-From-Rasters-in-R.md

 {% include _toc.html %}

-##About
+## About
-In this lesson, we will extract NDVI values from a raster time series dataset in `R` and plot them using `ggplot`.
+In this tutorial, we will extract NDVI values from a raster time series dataset in `R` and plot them using `ggplot`.

 **R Skill Level:** Intermediate - you've got the basics of `R` down.

 <div id="objectives" markdown="1">

-#Goals / Objectives
+# Goals / Objectives

 After completing this activity, you will: